jimxshaw/jimxshaw.github.io/content/blog/holiday-self-care/index.md

 A holiday from work or school doesn't mean a holiday from who you are.
 Neglecting your normal routines, the very foundation of what makes you whole, can disrupt your equilibrium.

-Contine to maintain your daily routine even during the holidays.
+Continue to maintain your daily routine even during the holidays.
 Give yourself and others the opportunity to be known and to know you.
 Your routine is intrinsic to who you are.
 Take a few minutes to write down what you do on a daily basis that gives you a sense of balance.

 A few examples of common daily routines may include number of meals, types of foods, needed medicine, bathing, exercise, prayer or meditation, socializing with your support posse, amount of sleep, hobbies, etc.